 There is no set itinerary for this holiday; you have a choice of the following activities to create your very own Tuscan Experience:

-Ride through villages, across streams and through the woods along ancient trails with breath-taking views of rural Italy.
+See parts of Tuscany many visitors never see: ride through villages, across streams and through the woods along ancient trails with breath-taking views of rural Italy.

 If you enjoy riding, the villa offers 15 well-trained horses.
 If you’re a beginner, the staff can provide riding lessons in the on-site arena.

-Learn to create traditional culinary masterpieces using fresh herbs and vegetables picked straight from the villa's organic garden to experience authentic rural Tuscan cuisine,
+Learn to create traditional culinary masterpieces using fresh herbs and vegetables picked straight from the villa's organic garden to experience authentic rural Tuscan cuisine.

 Three cooking classes are offered each week, but guests are also encouraged to visit the kitchen at any time to watch and help the chef prepare meals in the spirit of the 'slow-food experience'.